mugas/Image-Gallery/readme.md

 # Description

 First project that I did.
-Based on a tutorial as a simple image gallery with css
+Based on a tutorial as a simple image gallery.

 * **Flexbox** - for the navbars, and also for the text inside the image
 * **Grid** - for the gallery image.
 It is adapted to fit as many images as necessary keeping the ratio